Please enable JavaScript to view the comments powered by Disqus.

 The fact that I got a proper response over http should indicate that my standalone WriteFreely setup was working as intended.
 Indeed, the documentation said that WriteFreely should redirect http connections to https.
 However, I couldn't see any log of the http connections I made.
 Either WriteFreely doesn't log the http redirects, or something else was handling the redirects.

-I was pretty sure that WriteFreely was the one handling the redirects.
+I was fairly certain that WriteFreely was handling the redirects.
 However, I had to verify.
 I tried checking for open ports using netstat:

 [email protected]:~$ netstat -t4lpn